Mercury In Our Food

 Where Is the Mercury Coming From?

 One answer is: the air.
-According to EPA, coal-fired power plants are the largest source of mercury air emissions in the U.S., accounting for more than 40 percent of the pollution.
+According to the Environmental Protection Agency (EPA), coal-fired power plants are the largest source of mercury air emissions in the U.S., accounting for more than 40 percent of the pollution.
 Mercury is found in coal.
 And when coal is burned to make electricity, mercury flows out of the smokestacks of power plants and other coal-burning sources and is washed by rain into the Chesapeake Bay and other waterways.

 In December 2011, EPA Administrator Lisa Jackson unveiled the nation's first air pollution standards for mercury and other chemicals emitted from power plants.
 The regulations were mandated by Congress in the 1990 Clean Air Act Amendment, but faced roadblocks from litigation and lobbying.

-The Mercury and Air Toxic Standards (MATS) rule will require power plants to cut mercury emissions by at least 90 percent.
+The Mercury and Air Toxic Standards (MATS) rule would have required power plants to cut mercury emissions by at least 90 percent.
 CBF and others sued EPA to get these rules in place.
-This is good news for us, the fish we eat, and the air we breathe.
 EPA predicted as many as 11,000 fewer premature deaths per year, along with the potential for 46,000 short-term construction jobs and 8,000 new permanent jobs in the utility industry associated with the installation and maintenance of pollution controls.
+This would have been good news for us, the fish we eat, and the air we breathe.